imballinst/webpack-incremental-tutorial/04-split-chunk/README.md

 ## Prerequisites
 It is recommended to check the [previous example](https://github.com/Imballinst/webpack-incremental-tutorial/tree/master/03-hash) first about hashing assets.

+### What's Special About This Part?
+This is highly related to previous part, hashing.
+Since we have known that the browser has caching technology, we should maximize it.
+Imagine if we are only changing a line of code in a Javascript bundle then the client's browser needs to download it all again (because of the new hash).
+This part explains how it could be optimized further by separating vendor and application bundles.
+Vendor bundles rarely change; which is the opposite of application bundles.
+By separating them, every time we change a line of code that doesn't affect our vendor bundles, only the application bundles change.
+Therefore, the browser will only need to download the application bundles (not both).

 ### Features
 1. Loading assets
 2. Outputting assets